awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

        --region us-west-2
   ```

 **Note**
-When running single use tasks using `FARGATE_SPOT` it is important to note that the task may be interrupted before it is able to complete and exit\.
-It is therefore important that you code your application to gracefully exit within 2 minutes when it receives the SIGTERM signal and be able to be resumed\.
+When running standalone tasks using Fargate Spot it is important to note that the task may be interrupted before it is able to complete and exit\.
+It is therefore important that you code your application to gracefully exit within 2 minutes when it receives a SIGTERM signal and be able to be resumed\.
+For more information, see [Handling Fargate Spot termination notices](#fargate-capacity-providers-termination)\.

 ### Create a service using a Fargate capacity provider \(AWS CLI\)<a name="fargate-capacity-providers-create-service-cli"></a>